Best Places to Retire Overseas

 Here at International Living, we have been researching and reporting on the world’s best locations to retire for more than 30 years.
 Places where the opportunities far outweigh any risks or challenges, and you’ll find a better quality of life than you ever imagined was possible.

 We’ve done the research for you.
-Every January we release our Annual Global Retirement Index (Sign Up for this report).
+Every January we release our Annual Global Retirement Index.
 We ask our editors from around the world to rank and rate the best places in the world to retire.
 From Europe to Latin America, there are places in the world where you can make your retirement dreams a lavish reality for a small fraction of what a comparable lifestyle would cost you back home.

 See below for more articles on the best places to retire—and learn more about destinations where health care is affordable and good, living costs are lower, property is a bargain and the retirement benefits are top-notch.